niiknow/vue-wp-plugin-starter/README.md

 **Scaffolding**

-As this is a template, you can use template to your own repository and run the [init-plugin.sh](init-plugin.sh) bash script to scaffold a new plugin.
+As this is a template project, simply click the "Use this template" button and run the [init-plugin.sh](init-plugin.sh) bash script to scaffold a new plugin.

 Run:
 ```shell